 - Have gained insights in the process of performing an IT audit, from start-up to filling of the report.

 Who should attend

-The workshop will be designed primarily for IT auditors working in public sector organizations.
+The workshop is designed primarily for IT auditors working in public sector organizations.
 This workshop is also recommended for (internal and external) auditors who are interested in conducting IT-audits, as well as financial, quality and IT managers, IT project leaders, system analysts, and supervisors.